Pallottelijat/ArkeniMyDailyCards/PrivacyPolicy.md

 **Privacy Policy**

-Last updated: March 12th 2026
+Last updated: May 9th 2026

 This game is designed for children and families.
 Protecting user privacy is important to us.